Finite modular symmetries and the strong CP problem: Introduction

 In an effort to emulate the undeniable success of the gauge principle in the \ac{SM}, flavour symmetries have been put forward to explain the puzzling observed structures of masses and mixing in the quark and lepton sectors of the theory~\cite{Ishimori:2010au,Altarelli:2010gt,King:2014nza,Feruglio:2015jfa,Tanimoto:2015nfa,Petcov:2017ggy,Xing:2020ijf,Feruglio:2019ybq}.
 The curious avenue of finite modular flavour symmetries~\cite{Feruglio:2017spp} has attracted attention in the last years, due in part to the promising possibility of shaping flavour patterns without the need to invoke large numbers of exotic scalar fields, with aligned \acp{VEV}.
 Modular flavour models allow one to determine fermion masses, mixing angles and Dirac and Majorana \ac{CPV} phases in terms of a limited number of parameters; generate fermion mass hierarchies~\cite{Criado:2019tzk,King:2020qaj,Feruglio:2021dte,Novichkov:2021evw,Novichkov:2022wvg,Kuranaga:2021ujd}; and provide a unified source of \ac{gCP} and flavour symmetry breaking~\cite{Baur:2019kwi,Novichkov:2019sqv}, to name key features of the framework (see~\cite{Kobayashi:2023zzc,Ding:2023htn} for recent reviews).

 More recently, it has been shown~\cite{Feruglio:2023uof} that modular symmetries can play a role in unveiling yet another puzzle of the \ac{SM} --- the strong CP problem --- related to the non-observation of an electric dipole moment for the neutron.
-Solutions to this conundrum usually fall into two categories: i) those promoting the relevant QCD angle $\bar \theta$ to a dynamical field --- the axion~\cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj,Weinberg:1977ma} (see~\cite{DiLuzio:2020wdo} for a review), \footnote{See also~\cite{Higaki:2024jdk} for a possible modular origin of the axion.} and ii) those breaking an assumed CP symmetry in a way that produces a large \ac{CPV} phase $\delta$ in the \ac{CKM} quark mixing matrix while simultaneously ensuring $\bar \theta = 0$.
+Solutions to this conundrum usually fall into two categories: i) those promoting the relevant QCD angle $\bar \theta$ to a dynamical field --- the axion~\cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj,Weinberg:1977ma} (see~\cite{DiLuzio:2020wdo} for a review), \footnote{See also~\cite{Kobayashi:2020oji,Higaki:2024jdk} for a possible modular origin of the axion.} and ii) those breaking an assumed CP symmetry in a way that produces a large \ac{CPV} phase $\delta$ in the \ac{CKM} quark mixing matrix while simultaneously ensuring $\bar \theta = 0$.
 In what follows, we will focus on the latter possibility.
 Here,

 where $\theta_\text{QCD}$ is the coefficient of the topological term in the QCD Lagrangian, while $M_q$ ($q=u,d$) is the $q$-type quark mass matrix.
 The assumed (g)CP symmetry of the theory can provide $\theta_\text{QCD} = 0$.
 The requirement on the flavour model is then to generate a viable $\delta$ from $M_u$ and $M_d$ while keeping the product of their determinants real.
-This could be achieved in models with vector-like quarks (see e.g.~\cite{Alves:2023ufm}), most famously via Nelson-Barr constructions~\cite{Nelson:1983zb,Barr:1984qx}.
-We instead follow the minimal approach put forward in Ref.~\cite{Feruglio:2023uof}, wherein modular symmetry is elegantly responsible for the necessary flavour textures, and extend this approach to the finite modular groups.
+This could be achieved in models with vector-like quarks (see e.g.~\cite{Alves:2023ufm}), most famously via Nelson-Barr constructions~\cite{Nelson:1983zb,Barr:1984qx} (see also~\cite{Bento:1991ez,Dine:2015jga,Cherchiglia:2020kut,Valenti:2021rdu}). \footnote{For other solutions of the strong CP problem based on the spontaneous breaking of CP symmetry, see~\cite{Hiller:2001qg,Harnik:2004su,Cheung:2007bu,Antusch:2013rla,Vecchi:2014hpa}.} We instead follow the minimal approach put forward in Ref.~\cite{Feruglio:2023uof}, wherein modular symmetry is elegantly responsible for the necessary flavour textures, and extend this approach to the finite modular groups.